myrrlyn/apocrypha.es/priv/archive/7peju9.md

 priest (to do so required the explicit blessings of the Dovah), thus he could make no claims of authority.
-After a power share was negotiated with the priesthood, High King Yglar continued to rule his holdings while Heimverlund returned to Atmora to undergo the ritual known only as the "Countenance of Drah-gkon".
+After a power share was negotiated with the priesthood, High King Yglar continued to rule his holdings while Heimverlund returned to Atmora to undergo the ritual known only as the “Countenance of Drah-gkon”.

 ## The Dragon Age